Hrubian/Pandalyzer/README.md

 ### Used technologies
 - Python language
-  - ast and ast2json libraries (abstract syntax tree) for parsing the python code and converting it to json format
+  - ast and library (abstract syntax tree) for parsing the python code
 - Kotlin language for the analysis itself

 ### References